Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Main results

-We make the following observations about the first-order estimator.
-Unlike the double and single sample splitting cases, prediction optimal resolutions are only satisfactory for the first-order estimator when $\alpha, \beta \geq \frac{d}{2}$ (except if $\alpha = \beta$).
-Otherwise, the first-order estimator requires undersmoothing one of the nuisance function estimators to prevent the own observation bias from growing too large.
-Additionally, when the first-order estimator is able to achieve rate optimality (i.e., when $\frac{\alpha + \beta}{2} \geq \frac{d}{2}$), there are stricter nuisance function tuning requirements compared to the sample splitting cases.
+These results are illustrated in Figure \ref{fig:tuning no}.
+Unlike the double and single sample splitting cases, prediction-optimal resolutions are only satisfactory for $\hat{\psi}_{k_1, k_2}^{\mathrm{IF}}$ when $\alpha, \beta \geq \frac{d}{2}$ (except if $\alpha = \beta$).
+Otherwise, $\hat{\psi}_{k_1, k_2}^{\mathrm{IF}}$ requires undersmoothing one of the nuisance function estimators to prevent the own observation bias from growing too large.
+Additionally, when $\hat{\psi}_{k_1, k_2}^{\mathrm{IF}}$ is able to achieve rate optimality (i.e., when $\frac{\alpha + \beta}{2} \geq \frac{d}{2}$), there are stricter nuisance function tuning requirements compared to the sample splitting cases.
 In particular, one cannot undersmooth the nuisance functions as much as in the cases with sample splitting in order to prevent the own observation bias from growing too large.

-Similar conclusions hold for the Monte-Carlo based plug-in estimator.
-This estimator now requires some degree of oversmoothing in low regularity regimes so that the own observation bias does not grow too large, unlike the sample splitting cases which did not require any undersmoothing.
-Also, there are stricture nuisance function tuning requirements when this estimator is able to achieve rate optimality (i.e., when $\frac{\alpha + \beta}{2} \geq \frac{d}{2}$) due to the presence of own observation bias compared to the sample splitting cases.
+Similar conclusions hold for $\hat{\psi}_{k_1, k_2}^{\mathrm{MC}}$.
+This estimator now requires oversmoothing in low regularity regimes so that the own observation bias does not grow too large, unlike the sample splitting cases which did not require any oversmoothing.
+Also, there are stricter nuisance function tuning requirements when this estimator is able to achieve rate optimality (i.e., when $\frac{\alpha + \beta}{2} \geq \frac{d}{2}$) due to the presence of own observation bias compared to the sample splitting cases.

-\begin{remark} These results emphasize additional subtleties arising in estimating the expected conditional variance compared to the expected conditional variance \cite{liu2020nearly, liu2021adaptive, shen2020optimal}.
+\begin{remark} These results emphasize additional subtleties arising in estimating the expected conditional covariance compared to the expected conditional variance \cite{liu2020nearly, liu2021adaptive, shen2020optimal}.
 Since $\alpha = \beta$ in the expected conditional variance problem, these results imply that using prediction-optimal resolutions is satisfactory over all Hölder smoothness classes of the nuisance function when estimating the expected conditional variance with $\hat{\psi}_{k_1, k_2}^{\mathrm{INT}}$, $\hat{\psi}_{k_1, k_2}^{\mathrm{MC}}$, and $\hat{\psi}_{k_1, k_2}^{\mathrm{IF}}$. \end{remark}